leesahanders/painfree_data_science_demo_and_presentation/README.md

 # git-it-done

 > **Warning**
-> This is part of a repository that is prone to  Changes and overhauls will happen without notice, but feel free to reach out with any questions/corrections/or help needs at lisamaeanders@gmail.com
+> This is part of a repository that is prone to changes, and overhauls will happen without notice, but feel free to reach out with any questions/corrections/or help needs at lisamaeanders@gmail.com

 **Access the presentation slides at: <> or at <>.**

-## Structure

-- to live is to suffer
-- yet more stories of pain
-- introduce git
-- happy git with r : at a glance
-- demo
-- how to use git poorly
-- eventually you'll need to use more advanced features when you hit these pain points
-- project sharing is not version control
-- example with google docs and using comments / suggesting
-- Python environment management
-- R environment management

 ## Resources